 What are brand guidelines?

 All businesses have a brand, whether it’s been consciously constructed or has simply developed over time.
 Brand guidelines, sometimes called a style guide, are an essential part of an effective marketing strategy.
+Take a look at some of the branding work we carried out for Re:find.
 Essentially, a brand guideline is a document that guides employees and designers on how different elements of the business should be used.
 For example, brand guidelines might suggest how to use the following things:

 - Fonts – including the look and sizes of headers and body text

 - Logos – including the right colours, the right sizes, the right alternative logos etc.

 - Colour palettes – what specific colours should be used in online and print material

 - Approved images

 - Tone of voice and stylistic guidelines

 Creating a set of brand guidelines is a very exciting but time-consuming project for a designer, because it requires an incredible amount of thought and a comprehensive understanding of the business.
 However, there are several reasons why going to the effort of creating a set of brand guidelines is worth it.
 So why do you need brand guidelines?

 One of the reasons you need brand guidelines is that they help create a strong brand identity.
 Consistency is key.
 Constructing an identity, no matter what it is, is much easier when you have a set of guidelines to help you maintain a coherent image.
 Read more about why consistent branding is important.